research-iceberg/research-iceberg.github.io/README.md

 Because without this, we have no system to make others aware of our mistakes, dead ends and trials to make sure they don't repeat them.

 Iceberg functions like a scientific journal in that it consists of written contributions which are peer-reviewed and obtain a permanent DOI.
+In addition to this website, the contributions will also be pushed to [Medium](https://medium.com/@ResearchIceberg), where they may or may not be picked up by the science editors.

-It aims to be open to all science and it calls for papers which describe
+Iceberg aims to be open to all science and it calls for papers which describe
+- how-tos for retrieving data, processing data, running models, changing models, plotting, statistics, note taking, public speaking, finishing your PhD, etc.
 - research and/or coding errors and dead ends which have a high potential of being repeated by many more people in the field.
 - the environment, causes and (if possible) solutions.

 Please read the [contributions page](CONTRIBUTE.MD) to learn how to submit your contribution.

+We also have room for opinion pieces, which are not peer-reviewed and do not obtain a permanent DOI.
+Iceberg will publish them in [Medium](https://medium.com/@ResearchIceberg) alongside the peer-reviewed publications.

 There is also a <a href="https://climateextremes.org.au/learning-from-your-their-mistakes/" target="_blank">post about the philosophy and creation of Iceberg<a/> online.